How much do junior doctors make?

 A junior doctor in New Zealand makes around $80,000 – $140,000 a year.

 In New Zealand, how much a junior doctor makes will depend on their specialty and whether they are undertaking locum or permanent roles.
-On average, a junior doctor in New Zealand with up to three years of experience can expect to earn a compensation of NZ$85,000 gross per year.
+On average, a junior doctor in New Zealand with up to three years of experience can expect to earn a compensation of NZ$65,000 to NZ $145,000 gross per year.

-In New Zealand, rates are largely based on government policies.
-Rates can vary due to late notice requirements or high demand to fill a role.
+In New Zealand, rates are based mainly on government policies.
+However, rates can vary due to late notice requirements or high demand for a role.

 How can junior doctors make more money?

 There are ways a junior doctor can increase earnings through penalty overtime or weekend shifts.
-Locum work is a great way to earn more by working extra shifts alongside a usual role.
+Locum work is a great way to earn more by working extra shifts alongside a usual role whilst making sure to keep work and life in balance.

 Locuming also provides the opportunity to travel, learn and work in different settings.
-It could be the ideal opportunity for junior doctors to discover their preferred ways of working and their ideal location.
+It could be ideal for junior doctors to discover their preferred working methods and location.

-Locum rates vary for a number of reasons, including the urgency of the shift, the amount of notice provided, public holidays, and the specialty.
-Rates can also range between different states and territories.
+Locum rates vary for several reasons, including the urgency of the shift, the amount of notice provided, public holidays, and the specialty.
+Rates can also vary between different states and territories.

-In Australia, a junior doctor (RMO) can make $90 - $150 an hour doing locum work.
+In Australia, a junior doctor (RMO) can make $90 - $150 on average an hour doing locum work.
+In some instances, we are seeing RMOs earning up to $200 an hour in 2024.

 Junior doctors can expect to earn a competitive salary that reflects their level of experience and training.
 Salaries for junior doctors can vary significantly depending on factors such as geographical location, type of healthcare facility, and working hours.
 As junior doctors progress in their careers and specialise in specific fields, their earning potential increases, with consultant doctors commanding higher salaries due to their advanced skills and expertise.
 With a commitment to professional growth and development, junior doctors can successfully navigate the medical profession in Australia and New Zealand and enjoy a rewarding and lucrative career.

-If you are interested in finding out more about how much you could be earning as a junior doctor register with Medrecruit today and one of our Solution Specialists will be in touch to discuss your career, lifestyle, and financial goals and see how what opportunities we can provide to help you to make them a reality.
+If you want to learn more about how much you could earn as a junior doctor, register with Medrecruit, and one of our Solution Specialists will contact you to discuss your career, lifestyle, and financial goals and see what opportunities we can provide to help you make them a reality.